XxDaShTixX/PDFMultiTool/README.md

 - .pdf ➡️ .tiff
 - .pdf ➡️ .txt

-[X] Combine multiple PDF files into one PDF file.
+✅ Combine multiple PDF files into one PDF file.
-[X] Split an existing PDF file into a separate PDF file by defining a page range.
+✅ Split an existing PDF file into a separate PDF file by defining a page range.
-[-] Encrypt or Decrypt a PDF file using the RC4 algorithm encryption method.
+⭕ Encrypt or Decrypt a PDF file using the RC4 algorithm encryption method.

 # 📄 Using PDF Multi-Tool